Frequently Asked Questions

 • What is needed for reimbursement?

-• When you pay out of pocket or “private pay”you can find the best therapist for your child instead of having to choose an in-network therapist that may not be the best fit.
+• When you pay out-of-pocket or choose “private pay,” you have the freedom to select the best therapist for your child, rather than being limited to in-network providers that may not be the best fit.

-By choosing private pay therapy, you are allowing for a more personalized and comprehensive therapeutic experience.
+Choosing private pay therapy allows for a more personalized, flexible, and comprehensive therapeutic experience.

-My fee is $220 for individuals and families per 50 min session.
-Sessions can occur weekly or every 2 weeks depending on your teen’s needs and goals.
+• My fee is $225 per 50-55 minute session for both individual and family therapy.
+Sessions can be scheduled weekly or biweekly, based on your teen’s unique needs and therapeutic goals.

 • You will be charged the full fee for canceled or rescheduled sessions with less than 24 hours notice.
 In the event of an unavoidable conflict or emergency, we may be able to make other arrangements to avoid the cancellation fee.